nmstreethran/notebook/.windows/README.md

   ```

 - Add the SSH key to GitHub (authentication keys and signing keys must be added separately)
-- Install Miniconda in WSL (use the shell script to install)
+- Install Miniconda in WSL (use the Unix shell script to install)
 - Clone Git repositories in WSL using SSH
 - Launch VS Code by navigating to the Git repository directory and running `code .`